CommonWealthRobotics/bowler-kernel/design.md

 #### Plugin Operations

-- List available plugins
+- List plugins with a matching group, name, and version.
+The group and name fields may be matched using a regex.
+The version field may be matched using a version range.
-- Remove a plugin from the cache
+- Download a plugin given its triple.
+- Clear the plugin cache.

 #### UI Interaction